khuck/nelder-mead/README.md

-I am grateful to the article ["Breaking down the Nelder Mead algorithm"](https://brandewinder.com/2022/03/31/breaking-down-Nelder-Mead/) for a great explanation of the algorithm and how best to understand it.
+I am grateful to the article ["Breaking down the Nelder Mead algorithm"](https://brandewinder.com/2022/03/31/breaking-down-Nelder-Mead/) for a great explanation of the algorithm with helpful diagrams.

 The original is a simple C++ implementation of Nelder Mead, a numerical method to find the minimum or maximum of an objective function in a multidimensional